jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 > git log
 > git branch
 > git checkout main
-> git checkout feat/BAN-3/account-summary
+> git checkout account-summary
 ```

 This how developers work on multiple features, bugs, simultaneously.
 Don't want a tonne of branches.
 But a couple are OK.
 Try to work on one branch at a time.

-Next let's define a cell for our table view.
+Next let's design and layout the cell for our table view.

 ## Creating the customer table view cell